 The Town Council will deal with this issue again at their July 3rd meeting where there will likely be deliberation and a vote.

 Yep, I agree.
 Mammoth is constantly selling itself short especially if you start believing and listening to the same few dissatisfied, unhappy, complaining locals who frequent the comment board on Sierra Wave.
-Thousands of people (still) enjoy coming to Mammoth and we would all be better served if we had… Read more »
+Thousands of people (still) enjoy coming to Mammoth and we would all be better served if we had a better outlook and a bit more optimism – even if you have to fake it.

 The majority of skiers/vistors have no idea about this mess.